averypowers16/15.S60_2026/3_machine_learning_in_python/Assignment3.md

 3) Create a weighted ensemble using some of the models

-In your final submission, you should have both the notebook you created (as a PDF file).
+In your final submission, you should have the notebook you created with the output (as a PDF file).
 Some suggestions for Kaggle:

 1. Regression Problem: [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)